Blog

 THE ORIENTAL FAMILY

-Like a breeze from the tales of a thousand and one nights, oriental perfumes have a powerful trail.
-They are based on warm notes such as vanilla or oud, which might make them slightly heavier than the previous fragrances, yet retaining their endless softness.
-Oriental fragrances are built upon sunlit flowers and numerous oriental spices, resulting in a finish that's both elegant and sensual.
-Often associated with an ambery, even golden facet, oriental scents frequently carry a powdery essence, emphasizing the idea of seduction.
+Based on warm notes such as vanilla or oud, these accords can be a little heavier than their predecessors, without losing their infinite sweetness.
+Oriental fragrances are based on sun-kissed flowers and numerous oriental spices, for a finish that is both elegant and sensual.
+Often associated with an amber or even golden facet, the oriental are often powdery fragrances, focusing on the idea of seduction.

 Related Posts